Stills: Video installation ARoS Museum of Art Denmark 2001 & Becks Futures Prize at ICA London 2001.

 Still photographer: Mikkel Tjellesen.

-Text from the group show TAKE:OFF at ARoS museum Denmark 2001 by curator Anders Kold.
+Text from the group show TAKE:OFF at ARoS museum of Art, Denmark 2001 by curator Anders Kold.

 Søren Dahlgaard’s video, Hexagonal Cyclops, takes its mark in surreal figments of the imagination about the hexagon as building structure – the panopticon – which is organized in such a way so that from one certain spot, a person can get an overview of the entire building.
 In the video, Dahlgaard has been inspired by Jeremy Bentham.
 In 1791, this English philosopher devised the ultimate disciplinary surveillance architecture, namely the panopticon as a jail.
 The prisoners could be monitored all the time without their even knowing when and from where they were being watched.
 The prison personnel would be invisible to the prisoners who would be compelled to behave properly in light of the mere thought that they were always being watched.
 They could never crawl into hiding and never do anything private.
 They could be seen, but they themselves couldn’t see.